Palm Beach County Luxury Real Estate: The 2026 Buyer’s Playbook

 Access

-Proximity to private terminals at Palm Beach International, bridges connecting you to the mainland, walkable beach paths, club adjacency, and (for waterfront) inlet access and bridge clearances.
-Access creates daily time dividends that show up again at resale.
+Proximity to private terminals at PBI, bridges connecting you to the mainland, walkable beach paths, club adjacency, and (for waterfront) inlet access and bridge clearances.
+The time these save you every week is real, and buyers pay for it when you sell.

 Factor 03